 - Eat standard portions of

 foods that have protein.
 Foods that have protein

-(such as meat and cheese) are a key part of a balanced
+(such as beans, eggs, meat, and cheese) are a key part of a balanced

 - Limit saturated fats.
 A balanced diet includes a limited